 Perhaps most importantly, Phenibut’s effects are highly mediated by stress and anxiety.
 So your personality type and the situation strongly determine how much benefit you will experience from Phenibut.
 If you are not in a stressful or social situation and you have a naturally calm personality, you may not feel anything from Phenibut unless you take several grams.
 So experimentation and timing is everything to find the dosage that works for you.
 It’s a drug, not some supplement you take daily just to take it.

-Phenibut is a legal dietary supplement in practically every country and is generally available over the counter.
+Phenibut is a legal drug/supplement in practically every country except Australia and is generally available over the counter.
 This is another reason why people underestimate it.
-There is almost no relation whatsoever between the legal status and the safety of drugs.
-Seriously, don’t be naive, learn to think for yourself and stop blindly internalizing what your government tells you.
+There is almost no relation between the legal status and the safety of drugs (don’t be naive!).
 Phenibut is one of those drugs that fortunately seems to have slipped through the (many) cracks of legislation, but this won’t be for long if more idiots start mega-dosing the stuff and the media gets a hold of someone hallucinating in a McDonald’s pointing at fat people and hysterically shouting at the manager “It’s alive!”

 Anyway, Phenibut can be tricky to obtain despite it being legal.
 Most supplement stores and Amazon don’t carry it anymore.
 Enter my secret supplement buying method: eBay.
 Don’t bother with the auctions.
 Just find a top rated seller for ‘Buy it now’.